aimeos/aimeos-docs/src/infrastructure/context.md

 # Message queues

 If a request requires to do some tasks in the background, you can send it to a message queue and process it later.
 This prevents your request to run into the PHP memory or execution time limit and can be used to offload resource intensive tasks to other servers.
-A message queue is only a place where job descriptions can be temporarily stored, so you have to implement a [job controller](../cronjobs/create-job-controller.md) too that processes the job.
+A message queue is only a place where job descriptions can be temporarily stored, so you have to implement a [job controller](../cronjobs/create-job-controller.md) too, that processes the job.

 To add a new job to the message queue "mq-email" configured in the resource configuration: